mbradle/wnutils/doc/source/plot_tutorial.rst

 Setting plot parameters
 -----------------------

 The plotting methods accept `plotParams` as a keyword.
-These govern the lines drawn the plot.
-In this case, the keyword is `plotParams` and the value is a dictionary of :obj:`matplotlib.pyplot.plot` optional keyword arguments and their values.
+The object passed in through the keyword is a :obj:`dict` of :obj:`matplotlib.pyplot.plot` optional keyword arguments.
+The dictionary values govern
+the lines drawn on the plot.
 For example, calling a `wnutils` plotting routine with

     >>> params = {'color':'black'}